Bhargavi84/The-Cook-Book/README.md

 * The background Image of the home page which will be more attractive.
 * Pagination.
 * Recipe Blog on Nav bar
+* Field to promote our brand of kitchen tools
+(e.g. oven, pressure cooker, etc…).

  ### Profile Page :-
 * The image of the user, contact details like email or phone number